Financial Aid & Scholarship

 Applying for financial aid is a separate and vital part of the college application process.
 Your family may need assistance meeting the annual cost of tuition, books, fees, room, and board.
 The following steps will help you organize the financial aid application process:

-- Look at scholarship information in the Career Center, use the Scholarship Resources in Family Connection, and run a scholarship search on the Internet either in the Career Center or at home.
+Look at scholarship information in the Career Center, use the Scholarship Resources on Naviance Student and run a scholarship search on the Internet either in the Career Center or at home.

-- Attend a financial aid workshop for an explanation of the financial aid process and for directions on filing out the Free Application for Federal Student Aid (FAFSA).
+Attend a financial aid workshop for an explanation of the financial aid process and for directions on filling out the Free Application for Federal Student Aid (FAFSA).

-- Complete and return the CSS Profile application in the fall of senior year if applying to colleges using this system.
+Complete and return the CSS Profile application in the fall of senior year if applying to colleges that require it.

 WHAT CAN I EXPECT?

 Every college has a Net Price Calculator on their website.
 These are helpful to see what time of aid and even scholarships you may be awarded at that specific school.
-Additionally, you can check out the FAFSA Forecaster on the FAFSA Website.
+Some schools will also have a myIntuition calculator to help determine access to federal as well as institutional aid.
+Additionally, you can check out the FAFSA Forecaster on the FAFSA Website to determine your family's expected contribution (EFC)

 A TRIP TO THE COLLEGE FINANCIAL AID OFFICE SHOULD PROVIDE YOU WITH THE FOLLOWING: